segmentio/segment-docs/src/connections/destinations/catalog/moloco-rmp/index.md

 ## Identify

-We strongly recommend that you identify your logged-in users using the [Identify method provided by Segment](https://segment.com/docs/connections/spec/identify/).
-We also recommended hashing the user ID before sending.
+Moloco strongly recommends that you identify your logged-in users using Segment's [Identify method](/docs/connections/spec/identify/) and that you hash the user ID before sending it to Moloco.

 Please find an example Identify call below: